Social protection of the business manager

 2. Sickness benefits

-The leader who finds himself in inability to work for a certain period (accident, illness, temporary physical incapacity) may benefit of daily allowances allowing him to keep some of his income.
+The leader who finds himself in inability to work for a certain period (accident, illness, temporary physical incapacity) may benefit of daily allowances allowing him to keep part of his income.

 It cannot receive more than 360 daily allowances for one or more work stoppages over a period of 3 years.